WenYuan77/Enterprise_RAG_System/RAG_ENTERPRISE_STATUS_2025-11-13.md

    - After fix: ready for commit

 2. **Biggest Technical Debt**: Regex-based field extraction
-   - Works for one doc type at a time
+   - Works for one document type at a time
    - Breaks with formatting variations
    - Future: Replace with Universal Schema System